The mission of Tennessee Temple University is to provide Christ-centered

 Admission to Tennessee Temple University does not imply admission to a major.
 Some majors have specific admission criteria and minimum standards that must be maintained to remain in the major as a degree candidate.
 Likewise, admission to candidacy in a degree program does not imply the student will complete that major concentration if minimum standards are not being met.

 Students may declare two majors.
-Such students must meet the program requirements for the second major in the catalog in effect at the time the second major is declared.
+Such students must meet the departmental program requirements for the second major in the catalog in effect at the time the second major is declared.
 To avoid delaying graduation, we recommend that these students declare both majors at the same time.
 While some courses may apply toward two majors, no more than three courses shall be counted as satisfying the requirements of both major concentrations.
+Foundational Studies and General Core Courses may be used to satisfy the requirements for both programs without restrictions on duplication.
 Students will receive one degree with two majors.

 Adding a Biblical Studies Major

-All students pursuing a bachelor’s degree, except those in the Department of Bible and Christian Ministries, may list biblical studies as one of their majors if they take 30 hours of Bible and theology courses.
+All students pursuing a bachelor’s degree, except those in the Department of Bible and Christian Ministries, may select Biblical Studies as one of their majors if they take 30 hours of Bible (BIBL) and theology (THEO) courses.
 A minimum grade of "C" is required in all courses applicable to a major in biblical studies.
-To have the biblical studies major recorded on their transcripts, students must submit to the Student Services Center a Change of Program request approved by their department chair.
+To have the biblical studies major recorded on their transcripts, students must submit to the Records Office a Change of Program request approved by their department chair.
 Students will receive one degree with two majors.